Nikon D7500 vs Pentax 645D

 Studio photographers will appreciate that the Pentax 645D (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 645D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 645D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 645D was succeeded by the Pentax 645Z.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the D7500 and 645D can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Pentax 645D Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D7500 or the Pentax 645D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.